saraparveen26/Sales-Volume-Forecasting/README.md

-#Group 6 Project 4 Overview
+#Group 6 Project 4 Overview: Inventory Sales Forecasting#

 This project aims to cr an efficient supply chain process for an anonymous company by analyzing the Purchase and Sales data for office products.
 This company acts as a distributor by purchasing the office products from manufacturers, holding them and then reselling them to its business customers.